 Effective identity management is fundamental for ensuring the security, privacy, and compliance of your applications.
 Identity management encompasses various aspects, including user authentication, authorization, and access control.
 By implementing strong identity management practices, you can mitigate risks associated with unauthorized access, data breaches, and compliance violations4 5.

-AWS Identity and Access Management (IAM)
+AWS Identity and Access Management

 AWS provides a comprehensive Identity and Access Management (IAM) service that enables you to manage user identities, roles, and permissions within your AWS environment.
 IAM allows you to: